drmeece/PalmishCalendar/README.md

 Palmish is a personal project created out of love for retro tech and simplicity.
 It combines calendar productivity with just enough fun to keep it human.

-Created with patience, nostalgia, and Kotlin 🚀
+Created with patience, nostalgia, and Kotlin by D.R. and Zeke.🚀

+📜 License

+This project is open source and available under the MIT License.
+Feel free to use, modify, and share it.